Italy's president warns against reckless changes to 2014 budget

 "We have to be careful about the word courage ...
-We have to avoid that courage which is too easy doesn't translate into courage that is irresponsible," the 88-year-old president said.
+We have to avoid that courage which is too easy doesn't translate into courage that is irresponsible," Napolitano said.

 The budget, which must be passed by parliament before the end of the year, aims to reduce the deficit to 2.5 percent from a targeted 3.0 percent this year.

-Napolitano, who appointed Letta as prime minister in April after an inconclusive February election, is often seen as the ultimate defender and guarantor of an unpopular coalition government combining traditional rivals on the left and right.
+Napolitano, who appointed Letta as prime minister in April after an inconclusive February election, is often seen as the ultimate defender and guarantor of the unpopular government.

-The budget has been criticised not only by the parties, but also employers' groups, trade unions and many economists for doing too little to reduce spending, cut the tax burden or otherwise reform the economy to make it more competitive .
+The budget has been criticized not only by the parties, but also employers' groups, trade unions and many economists for doing too little to reduce spending, cut the tax burden or otherwise reform the economy to make it more competitive.

 Many of these groups are appealing to the parties to make changes, increasing the prospect that the package will be completely overhauled during its passage through parliament, with more emphasis on tax cuts and less on fiscal constraints.

-On Friday civil servants, hospital staff and transport workers went on strike against the budget, with further anti-austerity protests on tap on Saturday.
+Civil servants, hospital staff and transport workers went on strike against the budget on Friday, with further anti-austerity protests on tap on Saturday.
 Unions are expected to announce bigger demonstrations next week.

 Letta and Economy Minister Fabrizio Saccomanni have stressed they would welcome budget amendments, unlike the usual government inclination to ringfence its legislation as much as possible.